International Students (F1-Visa) International Students (F1-Visa)

 5.F.
 Student will prepare for and attend Visa Interview (Why they want to study in the U.S., why FCC, what financial support they have, plans for after studies are completed, connections and ties to their country, etc.).

-NOTE: After a student is approved for the F1 Visa, the student is expected to arrive in Frederick County, MD no later than August 10 for fall term and January 10 for spring term.
+NOTE: After a student is approved for the F-1 Visa, the student is expected to arrive in Frederick County, MD no later than August 10 for fall term and January 10 for spring term.

 Student Process after Arrival in U.S. on I-20 from FCC:

 Step seven: Student completes the course placement assessment as appropriate.
 Referral to take the assessment will be given to the student when they meet with the Designated School Official.
-The student can either take the Accuplacer assessment at FCC, another testing location, or online.

 Step eight: Student uses their Student ID number to complete FCC’s online orientation.